 c.
-HOT Mark
+Elevated Temperature Material Mark

-- (1) For a material described on the shipping papers with the words "HOT," "ELEVATED TEMPERATURE," or "MOLTEN" and transported in a bulk packaging, the word "HOT" must be marked on two opposing sides of the bulk packaging, either: - (a) on a plain white square-on- point configuration having the same outside dimensions as a placard (see Figure 7).
+- (1) For a material described on the shipping papers with the words "HOT," "ELEVATED TEMPERATURE," or "MOLTEN" and transported in a bulk packaging, the elevated temperature material mark must be displayed on two opposing sides of the bulk packaging, in one of the following valid formats: - (a) the word HOT stenciled on the packaging itself - (b) the words MOLTEN SULFUR (or MOLTEN SULPHUR) or MOLTEN ALUMINUM (or MOLTEN ALUMINIUM), as appropriate, stenciled on the packaging itself - (c) the international elevated temperature material symbol (see Figure 7) - (d) the word HOT displayed on a plain white-square-on-point configuration having the same outside dimensions as a placard (see Figure 7).

 Figure 7.
-HOT Mark
+Elevated Temperature Material Mark

-- (b) on the packaging itself. - Note 1: The word "HOT" is not required for bulk packagings of molten aluminum or molten sulfur marked "MOLTEN ALUMINUM" or "MOLTEN SULFUR," as appropriate. - Note 2: Residue/empty shipments that last contained an elevated temperature material (HOT), such as asphalt, are not considered hazardous materials and do not require hazardous material shipping description entries on the shipping paper.
-When the shipping paper indicates empty, the shipment may be accepted and moved in rail transportation without the hazardous material shipping description entries, even though the HOT mark and identification number are displayed. - (2) When picking up a hazardous material shipment at a customer's facility or siding or at an interchange point and a HOT mark is not legible or is missing: - (a) Notify the customer, train dispatcher, yardmaster, or your supervisor, as appropriate. - (b) Do not accept the hazardous material shipment until corrections have been made. - (3) When a HOT mark is not legible or is missing en route, notify the train dispatcher, yardmaster, or your supervisor, as appropriate.
+Note: Residue/empty shipments that last contained an elevated temperature material, such as asphalt, are not considered hazardous materials and do not require hazardous material shipping description entries on the shipping paper.
+When the shipping paper indicates empty, the shipment may be accepted and moved in rail transportation without the hazardous material shipping description entries, even though the elevated temperature material mark and identification number are displayed.

+- (2) When picking up a hazardous material shipment at a customer's facility or siding or at an interchange point and an elevated temperature material mark is not legible or is missing: - (a) Notify the customer, train dispatcher, yardmaster, or your supervisor, as appropriate. - (b) Do not accept the hazardous material shipment until corrections have been made. - (3) When an elevated temperature material mark is not legible or is missing en route, notify the train dispatcher, yardmaster, or your supervisor, as appropriate.
 They will arrange to correct the problem at the next inspection point.

 d.
-LIMITED QUANTITY Mark
+LIMITED QUANTITIES Mark

-- (1) The words "LIMITED QUANTITY" or "LTD QTY" displayed on both sides and both ends of trailers/containers. - (a) The limited quantity mark is required: - i.
-When the entire load of hazardous materials is limited quantities. - ii.
-When a mix of non-hazardous materials and hazardous materials in limited quantity.
+- (1) For a material listed on the shipping papers as "LIMITED QUANTITY" or "LTD QTY", the LIMITED QUANTITIES mark (the words LIMITED QUANTITIES or LTD QTY) must be displayed on both sides and both ends of trailers/containers as explained below. - (a) The LIMITED QUANTITIES mark is required:

-- (b) The limited quantity mark is not required: - i.
-When there are limited quantities and other hazardous materials NOT in limited quantities, but you would placard for the regular hazardous materials. - (2) Packages containing dangerous goods in limited quantities need not be marked with the proper shipping name of the contents, but shall be marked with the UN number of the contents (preceded by the letters "UN") placed within a diamond.
+- (i) When the entire load of hazardous materials is limited quantities. - (ii) For a mix of non-hazardous materials and hazardous materials in limited quantity. - (b) The LIMITED QUANTITIES mark is not required when there are limited quantities and other hazardous materials NOT in limited quantities, but you would placard for the regular hazardous materials. - (2) Packages containing dangerous goods in limited quantities need not be marked with the proper shipping name of the contents, but shall be marked with the UN number of the contents (preceded by the letters "UN") placed within a diamond.
 The width of line forming the diamond shall be at least 2 mm; the number shall be at least 6 mm high.
 Where more than one substance is included in the package and the substances are assigned to different UN numbers, then the diamond shall be large enough to include each relevant UN number.